 Desire Street Ministries originated in 1990 in the Desire neighborhood of New Orleans, LA.
-There, among the “projects” built on a land-fill, a Bible Study led to a vibrant afterschool and summer youth outreach, a jr/sr high school for 200 young men, a church, a pediatric clinic, and other community development endeavors—with plans to replicate that model in other cities across the nation.
+There, among the “projects” built on a landfill, a Bible Study led to a vibrant after-school and summer youth outreach, a jr/sr high school for 200 young men, a church, a pediatric clinic, and other community development endeavors—with plans to replicate that model in other neighborhoods across the nation.

 Hurricane Katrina upended all that in 2005.
-Over 1200 volunteers helped us clean-up 150 neighborhood homes and buildings.
-At the same time, parents struggling to get their lives back together without necessary resources asked our staff to assume “24-7” care for over half the students.
+Over 1200 volunteers helped us clean up 150 neighborhood homes and buildings.
+At the same time, parents struggling to get their lives back together without necessary resources asked our staff to assume “24-7” care for over half our students.
 After 4 years of striving to operate a boarding school for teenage boys, the economy forced the school’s closure in 2009.

-Statistics show that most leaders in neighborhoods needing revitalization burn out within 5 years, but Desire Street had survived 4 times that long.
-So our knowledge and experience were put to use helping others become sustainable, enabling them to thrive for the long-run needed to see transformation.
-Today we coach and care for ministry leaders in multiple cities across multiple states and beyond.
+Statistics show that most leaders in neighborhoods needing revitalization burn out within 5 years, but Desire Street had, by God’s grace, survived 4 times that long.
+So our knowledge and experience were put to use encouraging and helping others become sustainable, enabling them to thrive for the long-run needed to see transformation.
+Today we coach and care for ministry leaders in multiple neighborhoods across multiple states and beyond.
 We walk with leaders through the ups and downs of ministry in neighborhoods where God sees the beauty and is working there to revitalize the community.

-To love our neighbor by revitalizing impoverished neighborhoods through spiritual and community development
+To love our neighbor by revitalizing under-resourced neighborhoods through spiritual and community development

 Statement of Faith